 Introduces modern tools for launching technology-based new ventures.
 Teams of students engage in term projects to learn design thinking, business model generation, product development, rapid prototyping, customer validation, and pitching to investors.
 ENGR and BUS majors only.
 Freshmen only.
 A-F only.
 (Spring only) (Cross-listed as BUS 102)

 Team-based research project for freshman-level students.
 Project topic varies by instructor.
 Students are expected to continue working in this project as a sophomore (ENGR 296).
 Repeatable one time, up to six credits.
-Freshman standing only.
 A-F only.
 Pre: consent.

 Exploration and application of basic leadership theories and processes which foster personal and interpersonal development via cognitive experiential classroom methods and mentoring relationships with experienced peer leaders.
 (Cross-listed as IS 250)

 Team-based research project for sophomore-level students.
 Project topic varies by instructor.
 Students are expected to continue working in this project as a junior (ENGR 396).
+Sophomore standing or higher.
 Repeatable unlimited times.
-Sophomore standing only.
 A-F only.
 Pre: consent.
 (Cross-listed as EE 296)

 Introduction to career development as it pertains to engineering and business industry; client relations, networking, job skills, career assessment and direction.
 Repeatable one time.
 (Fall only)

 Team-based research project for junior-level students.
 Project topic varies by instructor.
 Students are expected to continue working in this project as a senior.
 Repeatable unlimited times.
-Junior standing only.
+Junior standing or higher.
 A-F only.
-Pre: consent.
+Pre: 296 or consent.
 (Cross-listed as EE 396)

 Introduction to engineering management with emphasis on development of skills for professional advancement.
 Repeatable one time.
 A-F only.